blended-zio/blended-zio-site/content/posts/2020-10-30-RecoveringStreams.md

 ## Creating a recoverable Sink (send messages)

-The idea behind the recoring sink is pretty much the same as for the recovering stream.
+The idea behind the recovering sink is pretty much the same as for the recovering stream.
 The subtle difference is that we do not use the sink we have seen in the last [article]({{< relref "/posts/2020-10-27-ZIOJms.md#sending-messages" >}}), but the single send method.

 Apart from that, the pattern to create the recoverable sink is the same as for creating the stream.